Ruth Grier

 Ruth Anna Grier (born 2 October 1936) is a Canadian former politician in Ontario.
-She was a New Democratic Party member of the Legislative Assembly of Ontario from 1985 to 1995, and served as a high-profile cabinet minister in the government of Bob Rae.
+She was a New Democratic Party member of the Legislative Assembly of Ontario from 1985 to 1995 and served as a high-profile cabinet minister in the government of Bob Rae.

 Background

-Grier grew up in Dublin, Ireland and immigrated to Canada in 1956.
+Grier grew up in Dublin, Ireland, and immigrated to Canada in 1956.
 Before leaving Dublin she obtained a degree in public administration at Trinity College.
 After arriving in Toronto she went to University of Trinity College at the University of Toronto and obtained degrees in Political Science and Economics.
 She and her husband, Terry Grier, have three children.
 Terry was a New Democratic Party member of the House of Commons of Canada from 1972 to 1974 and served as president of Ryerson Polytechnical Institute from 1988 to 1995.

 Politics

 Municipal

-Grier was elected as an alderman in Mimico area in the borough of Etobicoke in 1969.
+Grier was elected as an alderman in the Mimico area in the borough of Etobicoke in 1969.
 She beat her opponent Gordon Rush by 31 votes.
 She supported Walter Pitman for the 1970 Ontario NDP leadership race.
-Pitman came in second to winner Stephen Lewis.
+Pitman came in second to Stephen Lewis.
 She remained in the position until 1985.
 In 1984 she put her name forward to replace Dennis Flynn as mayor of Etobicoke.
 Fellow alderman Bruce Sinclair was the eventual winner.
 She remained as alderman until 1985 when she ran for election in the provincial election.

 Provincial

 Grier ran as the NDP candidate in the riding of Lakeshore.
 She ran on a campaign criticizing Tory incumbent Al Kolyn of being lax on environmental issues and on the closing of the Lakeshore Psychiatric Hospital in 1979.
 She won the election defeating both second place Liberal candidate Frank Sgarlata by 2,037 votes and Kolyn who finished third.
 In June 1985, she was named as her party's Critic for the Environment, a post which she held until 1990.
 In December 1986, Grier proposed an Environmental Bill of Rights.
 Under her proposed legislation, private groups or individuals would be able to take a polluter to court even if they hadn't been personally affected by the pollution.
 Although the bill was introduced in 1986 and re-introduced in December 1987 and had previously been proposed and supported by the Liberals, the bill failed to move forward through the legislature.

 The Liberals won a majority in the 1987 provincial election.
 Grier was re-elected, again defeating challengers Sgarlata and Kolyn.
 In January 1989, Grier sponsored a private member's bill that proposed to ban the sale of irradiated foods in Ontario.
 In March 1990, she proposed another private member's bill that would more strictly regulate businesses that stockpiled used tires.
 This came about due to a large tire fire in Hagersville, Ontario.
-This idea was adopted by the Liberal government in the form of a tax on tires that was targeted towards recycling programs, although in the short term it meant an increase in tires being sent to landfill.
+This idea was adopted by the Liberal government in the form of a tax on tires that was targeted towards recycling programs, although, in the short term, it meant an increase in tires being sent to landfill.